California treats drugs and alcohol the same for the purposes of DUI.

 - You can get a DUI for driving while using medicinal marijuana, even though it is legal under state law.

 The most serious drug DUI cases are those involving illegal drugs, such as cocaine, crack or meth.
 This is because you will often be charged with possession of an illegal substance on top of the DUI charge.
-You can learn more about specific substances in a DUI case here.
+You can learn more about specific substances in a DUI case here: Which drugs/substances can cause me to get a “Drug DUI” in California?
 A good lawyer may be able to help you beat a drug DUI charge.